zeerayne/Google-Search-API/README.md

 *The original package was developed by Anthony Casagrande and can be downloaded at https://github.com/BirdAPI This is a forked package that I will continue maintaining in the foreseeable future*

 Google Search API is a python based library for searching various functionalities of google.
 It uses screen scraping to retrieve the results, and thus is unreliable if the way google's web pages are returned change in the future.
+This package is currently under heavy refactoring so changes in the user interface should be expected for the time being.

 *Disclaimer: This software uses screen scraping to retrieve search results from google.com, and therefore this software may stop working at any given time.
 Use this software at your own risk.
 I assume no responsibility for how this software API is used by others.*